apache/celix/documents/containers.md

  - Bundles as shared libraries (instead of zip) so that the normal shared libraries concepts (installation, `LD_LIBRARY_PATH`, etc ) can be reused.

-There is an exception when an installation of a Apache Celix containers works: If all used bundles are based on already installed bundles and are added to the Apache Celix container with an absolute path (default).
+There is an exception when an installation of an Apache Celix containers works: If all used bundles are based on already installed bundles and are added to the Apache Celix container with an absolute path (default).

-TODO Apache Celix containers deploy directories and OSI/docker images.